 knots and trigger

-points.
+.
 This treatment involves using

 small needles (such as acupuncture needles) to pierce muscle tissue and knots,